duanyitao/gradle_learn/README.md

 - Edit `src/main/java/example/Example.java` to introduce compile errors
 - Edit `src/test/java/example/ExampleTest.java` to introduce test failures
 - Add more dependencies, more plugins, and more projects

 Alternatively, enable one of your own builds to produce build scans by following the [step-by-step instructions][instructions].

 ## Learn more

-Read the [build scans user manual][manual] to learn more about build scans and the build scan plugin.
+Read the [build scan plugin user manual][manual] to learn more about build scans and the build scan plugin.

 ## Need help?

 Talk to us on the [Gradle forum][gradle-forum].